nickj609/GameModeManager/README.md

 > If you are using the [CS2 Modded Dedicated Server by Kus](https://github.com/kus/cs2-modded-server) you should remove the `Ultimate Map Chooser` plugin until the pull request is approved/finalized.

 ## Commands

+Server Only
 - `css_mapgroup` - Sets the map group and updates the map list.

+Client Only
-- `css_modes` - Displays an admin menu with game mode options.
+- `!modes (css_modes)` - Displays an admin menu with game mode options.

   ![Screenshot 2024-03-21 161458](https://github.com/nickj609/GameModeManager/assets/32173425/db33fe48-21f3-455c-9987-5406fca99c4f)

-- `css_maps` - Displays an admin menu with maps for the current game mode/map group.
+- `!maps (css_maps)` - Displays an admin menu with maps for the current game mode/map group.

   ![Screenshot 2024-03-21 161416](https://github.com/nickj609/GameModeManager/assets/32173425/f9c193b0-2ad3-4fa1-8a83-eaac812d2f21)

 ## RTV Plugin Compatibility

 > [!IMPORTANT]
-> You will need to set the `RTVEnabled` and `RTVPlugin` variables in the configuration file for RTV Plugin compatibility.
+> You will need to manually enable RTV Plugin Compatibility within the configuration file after the first load.

 This plugin is compatible with any RTV plugin as long as it uses a maplist.txt file.